AWegnerGitHub/awegnergithub.github.io-content/2023_06_12_stackexchange_strike_week_one.md

 it this week.
 The fact that these were turned off over two months ago and nothing was said to the community has made the situation even worse.

+## What's Stack Saying?

+_This section was added after original publication_

+Shortly after publishing my thoughts with this article, internal Stack Exchange emails were published.
+These show how [Stack Exchange is communicating this with their employees][10].

+I highly encourage everyone to read _those_ too.
+There is a lot of reading scattered around to get the full scope of how unhappy the users of Stack Exchange are.

+I think it's telling that the company managed to copy and paste from the [strike letter][1], but at the same time managed to completely ignore that this isn't about GPT detectors.
+Even worse, the company is spreading that falsehood to it's employees, and the press.
+On top of that, has two teams - Community Leadership and Marketing - working on communications, yet no progress has been made.

 ## Where do I sit?

 I mentioned [last week][strikestart] that I've been here for over 13 years.
 I've applied and interviewed at the company.
 I've